gasduster99/sppComp/try1/try1_2.md

 ## Data
-As outlined in $(cite)$ the data in $blank$ are the result of a cluster sampling protocol across the many strata, in which each sample is intendeded to be composed of two fifty pound clusters from the selected stratum.
+As outlined in $(cite)$ the data in $blank$ are the result of a cluster sampling protocol across the many strata, in which each sample is intended to be composed of two fifty pound clusters from the selected stratum.
 Although port samplers do there best to follow protocol, in reality the port sampling environment does not always allow the exact $(cite)$ protocol to be